![]() |

 Pangkor

-For more significant cemeteries in size, you have to go to Seri Manjung and Sitiawan.
+For more significant cemeteries, you have to go to Seri Manjung and Sitiawan.

 Seri Manjung